pallets/flask/docs/patterns/distribute.rst

   Python installation.
 This makes it possible to query information provided by one package from another package.
-The best known feature of this system is the entry point support which allows one package to declare an "entry point" another package can hook into to extend the other package.
+The best known feature of this system is the entry point support which allows one package to declare an "entry point" that another package can hook into to extend the other package.
-- **installation manager**: :command:`easy_install`, which comes with distribute can install other libraries for you.
-You can also use `pip`_ which sooner or later will replace :command:`easy_install` which does more than just installing packages for you.
+- **installation manager**: :command:`easy_install`, which comes with setuptools can install other libraries for you.
+You can also use :command:`pip`_ which sooner or later will replace :command:`easy_install` which does more than just installing packages for you.

-Flask itself, and all the libraries you can find on the cheeseshop are distributed with either distribute, the older setuptools or distutils.
+Flask itself, and all the libraries you can find on PyPI are distributed with either setuptools or distutils.

 In this case we assume your application is called :file:`yourapplication.py` and you are not using a module, but a :ref:`package